-- 2 (d) The billing process set out in this section shall be applicable to electric-distribution 3 companies thirty (30) days after the enactment of this chapter. - SECTION 4.
-Sections 39-26.6-3, 39-26.6-4, 39-26.6-5, 39-26.6-7 and 39-26.6-21 of the General Laws in Chapter 39-26.6 entitled "The Renewable Energy Growth Program" are hereby amended to read as follows: - 7 39-26.6-3.
-Definitions. -- When used in this chapter, the following terms shall have the following meanings: - (1) "Commission" means the Rhode Island public utilities commission. - (2) "Board" shall mean the distributed-generation board as established pursuant to the provisions of § 39-26.2-10 under the title distributed generation standard contract board, but shall also fulfill the responsibilities set forth in this chapter. - 13 (3) "Commercial-scale solar project" means a solar distributed generation project with 14 the nameplate capacity specified in § 39-26.6-7. - (4) "Distributed generation facility" means an electrical generation facility located in the electric distribution company's load zone with a nameplate capacity no greater than five megawatts (5 MW), using eligible renewable energy resources as defined by § 39-26-5, including biogas created as a result of anaerobic digestion, but, specifically excluding all other listed eligible biomass fuels, and connected to an electrical power system owned, controlled, or operated by the electric distribution company.
-For purposes of this chapter, a distributed generation facility must be a new resource that: - (i) Has not begun operation; - 23 (ii) Is not under construction, but excluding preparatory site work that is less than 24 twenty-five percent (25%) of the estimated total project cost; and - (iii) Except for small-scale solar projects, does not have in place investment or lending agreements necessary to finance the construction of the facility prior to the submittal of an application or bid for which the payment of performance-based incentives are sought under this chapter except to the extent that such financing agreements are conditioned upon the project owner being awarded performance-based incentives under the provisions of this chapter.
-For purposes of this definition, pre-existing hydro generation shall be exempt from the provisions of subsection (i) of this section, regarding operation, if the hydro-generation facility will need a material investment to restore or maintain reliable and efficient operation and meet all regulatory, environmental, or operational requirements.
-For purposes of this provision, "material investment" shall mean investment necessary to allow the project to qualify as a new, renewable-energy
+- 1 customers on an annual basis through a uniform, per-kilowatt-hour (kwh) surcharge embedded in - 2 the distribution component of the rates reflected on customer bills. - 3 (d) The billing process set out in this section shall be applicable to electric-distribution 4 companies thirty (30) days after the enactment of this chapter. - 5 SECTION 4.
+Sections 39-26.6-3, 39-26.6-4, 39-26.6-5, 39-26.6-7 and 39-26.6-21 of the 6 General Laws in Chapter 39-26.6 entitled "The Renewable Energy Growth Program" are hereby 7 amended to read as follows: - 8

+39-26.6-3.
+Definitions. -- When used in this chapter, the following terms shall have the following meanings:

+(1) "Commission" means the Rhode Island public utilities commission.

+(2) "Board" shall mean the distributed-generation board as established pursuant to the provisions of § 39-26.2-10 under the title distributed generation standard contract board, but shall also fulfill the responsibilities set forth in this chapter.

+(3) "Commercial-scale solar project" means a solar distributed generation project with the nameplate capacity specified in § 39-26.6-7.

+(4) "Distributed generation facility" means an electrical generation facility located in the electric distribution company's load zone with a nameplate capacity no greater than five megawatts (5 MW), using eligible renewable energy resources as defined by § 39-26-5, including biogas created as a result of anaerobic digestion, but, specifically excluding all other listed eligible biomass fuels, and connected to an electrical power system owned, controlled, or operated by the electric distribution company.
+For purposes of this chapter, a distributed generation facility must be a new resource that:

+23 (i) Has not begun operation;

+(ii) Is not under construction, but excluding preparatory site work that is less than twenty-five percent (25%) of the estimated total project cost; and

+26 (iii) Except for small-scale solar projects, does not have in place investment or lending agreements necessary to finance the construction of the facility prior to the submittal of an 27 28 application or bid for which the payment of performance-based incentives are sought under this 29 chapter except to the extent that such financing agreements are conditioned upon the project 30 owner being awarded performance-based incentives under the provisions of this chapter.
+For 31 purposes of this definition, pre-existing hydro generation shall be exempt from the provisions of 32 subsection (i) of this section, regarding operation, if the hydro-generation facility will need a 33 material investment to restore or maintain reliable and efficient operation and meet all regulatory, 34 environmental, or operational requirements.
+For purposes of this provision, "material investment"